Ever since the launch of the iPhone X, app developers have been looking for ways to design iOS apps for the latest iPhone devices.

 According to Apple, the iPhone X creates an accurate depth map of the owner’s face by projecting over 25000 invisible dots.
 The developers are therefore suggested to make use of the new Face ID feature for added protection in their apps.

-#6 Stay in the center to prevent clipping
+#6 Stay in the centre to prevent clipping

 The iPhone X has round edges and sensors at the top and bottom, therefore, the app developers are advised to design apps to stay in the middle area of the phone, also termed as ‘Safe area’ by the company.

-The content should be properly inset and should stay in the center so it appears great in both vertical and horizontal layouts and isn’t clipped by round corners.
+The content should be properly inset and should stay in the centre so it appears great in both vertical and horizontal layouts and isn’t clipped by round corners.